-The first line of defence during the current pandemic is handwashing with soap but in most of the homes visited in our work, soap was not available or, if available, it was not used frequently to wash hands.
-Some of the households were also reliant on public toilets.
+Many of the households in our study were also reliant on public toilets.
 Women who use public toilets not only take the risk of enhanced exposure to COVID due to the toilets and associated surfaces being dirty and close physically proximity to other users.
-Women using public toilets are often subject to violence which influences how frequently they use those facilities6.
+Women using public toilets are often subject to violence which influences how frequently they use those facilities9.
 This can significantly impact their health with those risks further exacerbated during the pandemic.